skybet/skybet.github.io/_posts/2015-10-14-specialise-hadoop-jbod-gpu.md

 ![Standard Cluster](/images/specialise-hadoop-1.png)

 Cluster X has 4 worker nodes with non RAID disks and average CPU capacity.
 It has been designed and implemented well, but it's I/O bound.
 The read capabilities of the commodity disks are not able to keep the CPU busy, so the expensive CPUs are often idle.
 What can be done?
-Buying more specialized high performance disks would certainly help but better is to try a JBOD setup:
+Buying more specialised high performance disks would certainly help but better is to try a JBOD setup:

 ![JBOD Cluster](/images/specialise-hadoop-2.png)